 Under Saddle Pickup and preamp system: Fishman Sonicore

 Are you on a budget?
-Do you play mostly electric guitar and have some doubts about playability on a full-body acoustic?
+Do you mostly play electric guitar and have doubts about playability on a full-body acoustic?
 Then you’ve found your match.

 Ibanez’ TCY10E is the best budget guitar, especially for those looking for that easy to play “electric guitar feel”.
 Also, it has that Ibanez look to further enhance your image onstage.

 The Ibanez TCY10E is a strong option for those electric players that want to ease into playing acoustic guitar.
 It offers an electric guitar feel to make that transition more seamless.

 It features a double-cutaway Talman body and delivers a balanced acoustic sound, but with the playability of an electric guitar.
 Besides this, it features an Ibanez under-saddle pickup with an AEQ-2T preamp and comes with a built-in tuner.

 The Ibanez TCY10E comes with a Limited Lifetime Warranty on materials and workmanship and a limited 1-year warranty on electronics and hardware.
 This is a solid budget option for electric players interested in finding their best thin body acoustic choice, from the company that redefined the electric guitar.

 This Takamine Thinline offers uncompromised sound to the thin body acoustic player.
 It features a solid spruce top, Sapele back and sides, and a slender mahogany neck with rosewood fingerboard.